Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 These butterflies have dark brown wings with white spots and a few orange markings near the tips.

-And the best part, they are commonly found in wooded areas and near water sources.
+The best part is that they are commonly found in wooded areas and near water sources.

 The Hackberry Emperor’s larvae feed on hackberry tree leaves, hence the name.
-These butterflies can be spotted from May to September in Missouri.
+These butterflies can be spotted in Missouri from May to September.

-You can’t believe they are known to be strong flyers and can travel long distances.
+You won’t believe they are known to be strong flyers and can travel long distances.

 They are also known for their unique mating behavior, where the male will fly up to 100 feet in the air while the female stays on a tree, waiting for the male to descend to mate.